 MC Scow Tuning Guide

-Take the time to check all of your pins and stays for wear.
+Take the time to check all of your pins, shrouds and spreaders for wear.
 Clean your mast and spreaders with soap and water or Acetone.
 Also, please check your wire halyard.
 Most wire halyards fail near the shackle so please review.
 Clean and lubricate your sta-master turnbuckles.
-Tape your turnbuckles so that they stay in the set position.
+Also, be sure to tape all pins and spreader ends to prevent tearing the sail.

 SETTING UP YOUR MAST

 - P-1 Loos Gauge